simeononsecurity/simeononsecurity.ch/content/articles/what-is-check-mk/index.en.md

 #### 2. **Network Monitoring**

 Efficient **network monitoring** is crucial for maintaining a secure and efficient network infrastructure.
-CheckMK enables organizations to monitor **network devices**, **traffic**, **bandwidth utilization**, and other network-related metrics.
-By leveraging CheckMK's network monitoring capabilities, businesses can detect network anomalies, optimize network performance, and ensure compliance with industry regulations.
+CheckMK enables organizations to monitor **network devices**, **traffic**, **bandwidth use**, and other network-related metrics.
+By using CheckMK's network monitoring capabilities, businesses can detect network anomalies, optimize network performance, and ensure compliance with industry regulations.

 #### 3. **Application Monitoring**